PetrosZark/CarRentalApp-Angular_Frontend/README.md

   - Users can add their car(s) to a virtual garage.
   - Upload car photos and manage car details (update, delete, or mark unavailable).

-- Car Browsing & Booking
+- Car Browsing
   - View all available cars listed by other users.
-  - Search and filter cars by brand, model, or city.
+  - Search and filter cars by brand or city.

 -Admin Panel
  - Admins can:
    - Manage Users – Update roles, deactivate accounts, or delete users.
    - Manage Car Data – Add car brands, models, and cities.

----

 ## 🖥️ Screenshots